Catherine-Jo/DisasterBooklet/README.md

 # Disaster Booklet

 This app allows users to select the type of natural disaster they believe they are experiencing.
-After that, it provides them with tips on what to do depending on the scenario, including warning signs and suggestions on what to pack for an emergency kit.
+After that, it provides them with information specific to the disaster they selected, including warning signs and what to do if they are experiencing the disaster.

 - **Built for:** McMaster Engineering Competition, 2025
 - **Team:** B1UE M00N